annunal/COVID-19/Modelling Scenarios/toolbox/README.md

 When the Vaccination checkbox is activated, the programme uses the above parameters to compute the vaccination overt time.
 However it is also possible to provide a time dependent curve of the vaccination rate and efefctiveness; in that case the Start date, Vaccination months and Vaccination efficiency are not used because are defined in the Vaccination curves.
 The curves can be saved and recalled when needed .
 ![Vaccination curve example](https://github.com/annunal/COVID-19/blob/master/Modelling%20Scenarios/toolbox/vaccCurve.png)

+The sources for the vaccination plans are from National Health Ministries web sites, if available.

-The last two plots below indicate the overall vaccinations (efefctive, expected) and the daily values of the same quantities.
-The data for the effective vacccinations are obtained from: [Vaccination Data](https://ourworldindata.org/covid-vaccinations)
+The last two plots below indicate the overall vaccinations (effctive, expected) and the daily values of the same quantities.
+The data for the effective vacccinations are obtained from: [Vaccination Data](https://ourworldindata.org/coveid-vaccinations)

 ## Mobility data and Rt
 One of the plots in the page is related to the comparison between the reproduction number and the mobility indicator.